poralix/directadmin-utils/php/README.md

 Built-in commands:
-    versions      - to list installed PHP versions full-versions - to show installed PHP versions update-all    - to update all installed versions (expert mode is used) --ini         - to show loaded ini files for PHP
+    versions      - to list installed PHP versions full-versions - to show installed PHP versions build         - to re-install all installed versions (expert mode is used) update        - to update all installed versions (expert mode is used) --ini         - to show loaded ini files for PHP

+Build all (beta):
+    DO NOT use it for mod_php!!!
+    you can specify: suphp, fastcgi, php-fpm to force the mode

-Update-all (beta):
+Update all (beta):
     DO NOT use it for mod_php!!!
     you can specify: suphp, fastcgi, php-fpm to force the mode